Bleysiker/Bleysiker/README.md

 <p>
 "Talkie Camp" is a cooperative online game where players build and socialize in a virtual camp.
   <p>
- My task was to program and add mini-games such as "Futbolito", "Ponchados", "Fogata" and "Recolección de pelotas"
+ My task was to program and add mini-games such as "Futbolito", "Ponchados", "Fogata" and "Recolección de pelotas".
   <p>
-  as well as collaborating in the creation of visual effects such as fire, confetti and fire extinguisher foam.
+  I also collaborated in the creation of visual effects such as fire, confetti and fire extinguisher foam.
 </div>
 </p>
 </td>